noxonsu/space2/newsalert/README.md

 The ULTIMATE-PROMPT v3.0 can be customized for each project in the Admin Dashboard.
 Key placeholders:
 - `{{NEWS_DATA}}` - Replaced with actual news content
 - System-level instructions for market analysis
-- Output format specifications (JSON)
+- Output format specifications (raw text)

 ### Keyword Optimization
 Keywords are configured per project in the Admin Dashboard and support: